fmetting/jetson-inference/README.md

 # DUAL NET INFERENCE

 This is a fork of NVIDIA's deep learning inference library.
-I strongly advise you to use that use that as a starting point, and that can be obtained on [GitHub](http://github.com/dusty-nv/jetson-inference).
+If you haven't seen used that yet then I strongly advise you to use that use that as a starting point, and that can be obtained on [GitHub](http://github.com/dusty-nv/jetson-inference).
+Most everything here was copied from there, and mutilated by someone who hacks together some code once every 5 years or so.
+So best practices are not exactly followed.

 The main purpose of this fork is to test out pipelining DetectNet, and ImageNet.
 Where DetectNet is used to detect the presense of a type of object (car, boat, plane), and an ImageNet model is used to further classify the detected object (what make/model car, what type of plane, etc).

-I kept this repository as close to jetson-inference as possible with only adding a few routines that were needed.
+This repository is kept as close to jetson-inference as possible with only adding a few routines that were needed.
 The ImageNet and DetectNet examples should work as they did.

 I added one example program called BlackJack-Camera.
 This is a very simplified BlackJack game that relies on the camera to see the cards being dealt.
 Essentially whoever is closer to 21 without going over is the winner.
 Right now the computer stays at 17, but in some future version I hope to add a jetson-reinforcement code for the decision making process.
 I also plan on adding card counting since what's the point of having a computer play if the computer can't run probability calculations?